mcgilmore/celleste/README.md

 # automata

-Attempts at cellular or chemical automata in rust
+Attempts at cellular or chemical automata in rust with ggez